HighRiskShop/WooCommerce-Instant-Payment-Gateway/readme.txt

 Please contact HighRiskShop.com support team to guide you.

+= I'm receiving payments to my wallet but orders are still pending payment? =

+Our plugin is tested to mark orders as processing automatically after payment.
+You can follow our [guide for fixing common payment gateway issues](https://www.highriskshop.com/woocommerce-payment-gateway-troubleshooting/).

 = Are there any restricted businesses? =

 Anyone can use our payment plugin instantly without providing any information.
 However if your website category falls under our [prohibited business list](https://www.highriskshop.com/instant-payment-gateway/#prohibited) your domain will be blocked.